-The Healthcare Systems Management (HCSM) concentration will prepare students to examine roles in nursing administration emphasizing clinical outcomes management, care environment management, and inter-professional collaboration.
+The Healthcare Leadership (HCL) concentration prepares students to examine roles in nursing administration emphasizing clinical outcomes management, care environment management, and inter-professional collaboration.

-The Nursing Informatics concentration will prepare students to explore health information technology and allow students to design, plan, and evaluate systems to improve the effectiveness of care.
+The Nursing Informatics concentration prepares students to explore health information technology and allow students to design, plan, and evaluate systems to improve the effectiveness of care.
 The program prepares students to work in the field of healthcare informatics.

-The Teaching-Learning concentration will prepare students in curriculum design and development, teaching methodologies, educational needs assessment, and learner-centered theories and methods.
-Courses include graduate level content in health assessment, pathophysiology, and pharmacology, and direct care experiences at an advanced level.
+The Nurse Educator concentration prepares students in curriculum design and development, teaching methodologies, educational needs assessment, and learner-centered theories and methods.

-Master of Science in Nursing Admission Requirements
+ADN- MSN Master of Science in Nursing Admission Requirements